AlexanderSavochkin/AlexanderSavochkin.github.io/posts/fpga-driven-data-streaming-into-raspberry-pi-speed-and-timing-stability-part-1/index.rst

 1. I really loved working with IceStick and APIO/IceStorm tools.
 It is a great platform for learning and prototyping.
    Hovewer, the number of exposed pins is very limited, and we hit the limit here

+2. Synchronization of the signals coming from outside of device clock domain is super-importand.
+I had frequent glitches without it:

-2. Looks like the approach we used here allows us to connect around 20 microphones safely, and we probably need to push the speed further to connect more microphones.
+3. Looks like the approach we used here allows us to connect around 50 microphones safely, and we probably need to push the speed further to connect more microphones.
 The bottleneck seems to be on the SBC side, I need to understand if it is possible to squeeze more speed out of the SBC.
 Another option would be using more powerful FPGA with big RAM attached to it and moving some of the DSP processing to the FPGA.

-3. I need to understand the "slow start" effect: why the instant transfer speed is 1.2 MSps/s initially and after reading 60K-65K samples it gets more then twice faster, 2.6 MSps/s.
-Can we control it?
-If we acheive stable 2.6 MSps/s transfer rate, we can capture the data from 54 microphones at full 48Ksps rate.
-My current hypothesis is that it is related DVFS (Dynamic Voltage and Frequence Scaling).
-I am going to investigate it and update this post according to the results.

 4. The next step would be to connect a bunch of I2S microphones to the FPGA and transfer real audio data to the SBC.